spider/spider/docs/internals.md

 # Internals
-Notes on architecture and internal development
+Notes on architecture and internal development.

-See also the api documentation
+See also the api documentation.

 ## Glossary of Terms
 When possible, we rely on TinkerPop definitions, since they are more standard.